Jyers/Marlin/README.md

 ```
 You can change the "e-Steps" within the firmware menu also.
 This is also the case for the "Nozzle to Probe Offset".

-The hight is set to 23CM because I don't print that high and I had some accidents where I scrolled the wheel to much and it went to the top.
-Because there is no "cancel" button, I added this as a safety feature to my builds.
+The hight is set to 230mm because I don't print that high.
+I also had some accidents where I scrolled the wheel to much in the menu and it went to all the way to the top.
+Because there is no "cancel" button after selecting a X,Y or Z position, I added this as a safety feature to my builds.

 ## Credits